theandrew168/sbs-website/content/posts/ideas-for-simple-and-portable-assembly.md

 Maybe too high with libc but not if freestanding?
 Maybe there is another path to high-level value?
 Portable ASM + Forth?
 Sounds fun, at least.
+General OS (browser) vs specific problems
+Collapse OS?
+Is it feasible to just "restart computing" ala SpaceX?

 # Idea 1: How High is too High?
 slide from JB's talk: about high level langs and that something went wrong somewhere
 is Linux OK?
 Windows? or have modern OS's gone too far?
 Rene Rebe talks about this: microkernel, etc
+Is it okay that all OS API's are C?
+Or is that an issue for security / maintainability?

 # Idea 2: Different for Arbitrary Reasons
 again, JB's talk